 If you encounter a black bear in the wild and it hasn’t run off, grab your Bear Deterrent Pepper Spray, remove the safety and talk slowly and calmly to it while slowly backing away from the bear.
 Do not under any circumstances run away from the bear or turn your back on it.
 Just do your best to remain calm and back away from it.
 It will usually run off.
 If that doesn’t work, keep your group together and stand tall and confidently yell at the bear to scare it off.
 If the bear is still undeterred, maintain eye contact with it while forcefully telling it to go away and prepare to use the Bear Spray if it moves into your space.
 If the bear gets within 10-20 yards or starts to charge, aim slightly downward and release a cloud of pepper spray between you and the bear.
 Keep spraying until the bear is stopped and then leave the area immediately.

 As you can see, it is important to always have your Bear Deterrent Pepper Spray within reach when hiking in bear country.
 Some would say that bear spray is overkill when hiking in black bear country, but since I am typically hiking with my kids, I disagree.
 The small amount of weight of bear spray is more than worth it to me to know I can better keep us safe.
+Trust me when I say it helps to know that you have the best bear spray to hand should you ever need it.
 I keep mine in the provided holster and hang it on the side of my pack.
 Bear spray isn’t helpful if it is stuffed in your pack outside of reach.
 In the very rare circumstance that the black bear is undeterred by the pepper spray and is attacking you, fight for your life with whatever weapon is available.

 How to Stay Safe in Bear Country – Grizzly Bears